Deepthi95-cpu/Deepthi95-cpu/README.md

 - 🧪 Build a personal ML-based health tracking app
 - 🎓 Learn TensorFlow and PyTorch
-- 📌 Apply for internships at tech-focused startups or MNCs like NVIDIA or TCS Digital
+- 📌 Apply for internships at tech-focused startups or MNCs like NVIDIA, Barclays
 - 💬 Keep improving my AI chatbot and deploy it live

 ---